conf-parsimonyandlearning/cpal-website/tracks.md

 preprint (e.g., on arXiv) without citing it.

 Accepted papers will be published in the [Proceedings for Machine Learning Research (PMLR)](https://proceedings.mlr.press/).
-Full proceedings papers can have up to 9 pages with unlimited pages for references and appendix.
+Full proceedings papers can have up to nine pages with unlimited pages for references and appendix.
 Upon acceptance of a paper, at least one of the authors must join the conference.

 ### Using Large Language Models (LLMs)
 We follow the rule by NeurIPS 2023, quoted as follows: